Non-Archimedean Whitney stratifications: Proof of the existence of t-stratifications

 \subsection{Corollaries}

-Using compactness, we can deduce a version of the main theorem which works uniformly for all models of our theory $\Tx$ and in fact also for all models of a finite subset of $\Tx$, provided that the notion of t-stratification makes sense.
-In particular, we also get t-stratifications in all Henselian valued fields of sufficiently big residue characteristic (both, in the equi-characteristic and the mixed characteristic case).
+Using compactness, we can deduce a version of the main theorem which works uniformly for all models of a theory $\Tx$ satisfying Hypothesis~\ref{hyp:general}, and also for all models of a finite subset of $\Tx$, provided that the notion of t-stratification makes sense.
+In particular, we get t-stratifications in all Henselian valued fields of sufficiently big residue characteristic (both, in the equi-characteristic and the mixed characteristic case).
 Note that in equi-characteristic, there is no good notion of dimension of a definable set; there, ``$\dim S_i = i$'' means that we stupidly apply Definition~\ref{defn:dim}.
-However, in the case of the pure valued field language, this problem will be solved in Corollary~\ref{cor:alg}: we will see that we can choose the t-stratification such that each set $S_{\le i}$ is Zariski closed and has dimension $i$ in the algebraic sense.
+However, in the case of the pure valued field language, this problem will be solved by Corollary~\ref{cor:alg}, which says that we can choose the t-stratification such that each set $S_{\le i}$ is Zariski closed and has dimension $i$ in the algebraic sense.